Rick Strahl's Weblog

 Trusted Signing Banner

-I wrote about Azure Trusted Signing a while back and talked about how frustrating that process was.
-Well, since then, I'm happy to say that some additional tooling has shown up that makes this process a lot easier.
+I wrote about how to get Azure Trusted Signing to work for my application signing tasks a while back and mentioned how frustrating that process was both on Azure as well as on the client for the actual signing process.
+Well, since then I'm happy to say that some additional tooling has come out from Microsoft that makes this process quite a bit easier and also the signing process considerably faster than my previous workflow.

-The documentation for all of this is still non-existent or, at minimum, non-discoverable, and LLMs absolutely give the wrong advice because of it.
-The change of terminology in the tools isn't helping either, along with the outdated documentation.
-Why in the heck would you name something as obscure and non-relevant as artifact signing instead of the obvious trusted-signing that already existed?
-But alas...
+The documentation for the local client signing part of this process is still nearly non-existent or, at minimum, non-discoverable, and LLMs absolutely give the wrong advice because of it.
+The change of terminology and command names in the tooling isn't helping either, along with the outdated documentation.
+Why in the heck would you name something as obscure and non-relevant as artifact-signing instead of the obvious trusted-signing that already existed?
+But I disgress 😄

-So, here's the skinny on what works with a heck of a lot less effort than what I described in my last post using SignTool—using dotnet sign instead.
+So, here's the skinny on what works with a heck of a lot less effort than what I described in the previous post.

 Setting up Trusted Signing